boardzilla/boardzilla-docs/docs/game/flow.md

 In general the action `do` is the proper place to react to what a player just did.
 This includes mutating the board, recording state, or triggering follow-up actions.

-The playerActions `do` should be used only if the player action changes the flow of the game, e.g. ending a phase or somehow interrupting a loop, or triggering other rounds of player actions, since flow commands can only be issued inside other flow commands.
+The playerActions `do` should be used only for changes to the flow of the game as a result of the player action, e.g. ending a phase or somehow interrupting a loop, or triggering other rounds of player actions, since Flow commands can only be issued inside other Flow commands.

 :::

-## Loop interuption
+## Loop interruption

 It is important in a game to able to interrupt loops.
-In fact if we use the basic `loop` flow command, the loop will continue indefinitely **unless** we interrupt it.
+In fact if we use the basic `loop` Flow command, the loop will continue indefinitely _unless_ we interrupt it.
 There are 3 basic [loop interruption functions](../api/modules#do):